 Yes, it can be stressful when you're already on a tight budget, but there are so many options when it comes to making smarter financial decisions.
 Although my boyfriend and I haven't made the one year mark yet, we've already discussed opening a separate account for travel expenses.
 We both plan to set aside 5 percent of our paychecks for traveling expenditures.

-So, when you receive your next pay check and you've payed off your bills and loans, try doing the same.
+So, when you receive your next paycheck and you've paid off your bills and loans, try doing the same.
 Even if you don't have a special someone to visit, treat yo' self and go on an exciting adventure.
 It's good for the soul.

 Another thing that helps is setting aside some spending money when you have weekends together.
 I, personally, have picked up a part-time job for some extra spending money.
 This way you don't feel guilty when you spend extra money on concerts and drinks.